 The Chemistry Department maintains a chemical hygiene plan designed to protect the health and safety of all who work in the department.
 In addition this plan designates best practices for storing and handling chemicals.

 Safety training is required of all UCA personnel responsible for supervising instructional laboratories including undergraduate teaching assistants.

 In 2012 the ACS sponsored a report on “safety culture” in academic laboratories.

-Guidelines for separation and storage of chemicals were provided by Indiana University.
+Good guidelines for separation and storage of chemicals are provided by Indiana University.

-The Chemical National Safety Board is an independent federal agency charged with investigating chemical accidents to protect workers, the public and the environment.
+The U.S. Chemical Safety Board is an independent federal agency charged with investigating chemical accidents to protect workers, the public and the environment.

-The Center for Disease Control and Prevention provides a chemical safety page.
+The Center for Disease Control and Prevention also provides a chemical safety page.

 Material Safety Data Sheets are available at the following web sites: